-Academic Introduction to Physics No. 4509

-& Chemistry

-Full Year/Full Time

-Grade 10 Phases III, IV Credit 1.0
+ACADEMIC INTRODUCTION TO PHYSICS No. 4509 & CHEMISTRY Full Year/Full Time Grade 10 Phases III, IV Credit 1.0 NCAA

-NCAA

 Academic Introduction to Physics and Chemistry is designed for the student with a higher mathematical ability than those who register for the Introduction to Physics and Chemistry course.
 In this course, students will observe, analyze, and solve physical and chemical problems in nature by using the scientific method and through the development and application of mathematical formulas.
 Students will have one semester of introductory physics and one semester of introductory chemistry with a final test at the end of each semester.
 Students should be capable of learning by inquiry and working cooperatively in small group and large group laboratory situations.
 In addition, students are required to complete several self-directed research activities throughout the year.
-This class meets five periods per week
+This class meets five periods per week.

-Students must meet the following three criteria:
+Criteria for Selection - Students must meet the following three criteria:

-- 1. 80% or above in Honors Geometry (or a higher level Math course) OR 85% or above in Academic Geometry. - 2.
+- 1. 80% or above in Honors Geometry (or a higher-level Mathematics course) OR 85% or above in Academic Geometry. - 2.
 80% or higher in Academic Biology OR 95% or higher in Biology. - 3.
 Approval by a Science teacher.